eslint/eslint/docs/src/rules/capitalized-comments.md

 <!--FIXABLE-->

-Enforces or disallows capitalization of the first letter of a comment.

 Comments are useful for leaving information for future developers.
 In order for that information to be useful and not distracting, it is sometimes desirable for comments to follow a particular style.
 One element of comment formatting styles is whether the first word of a comment should be capitalized or lowercase.

 In general, no comment style is any more or less valid than any others, but many developers would agree that a consistent style can improve a project's maintainability.